OpenZeppelin/Event-Scanner/README.md

 ## About

 Event Scanner is a Rust library for streaming EVM-based smart contract events.
 It is built on top of the [`alloy`](https://github.com/alloy-rs/alloy) ecosystem and focuses on in-memory scanning without a backing database.
-Applications provide event filters and get events back as streams of data; the scanner takes care of fetching historical ranges, bridging into live streaming mode, and delivering events.
+Applications provide event filters; the scanner takes care of fetching historical ranges, bridging into live streaming mode, all whilst delivering the events as streams of data.

 ---